DrDonDon/push_electricity_2_microprediction/README.md

 Crowdsourcing is an effective way to get better predictions and forecasts.
 Crowdsourcing can be more effective and robust; a variety of methods are used and there is naturally no key-man risk.
 [Microprediction](https://www.microprediction.org/) is a leading crowdsourcing prediction platform.
 In this walkthrough we will combine [Amphora Data](https://amphoradata.com) and Microprediction to get better insights.

 For this tutorial we will use the South Australian electricity price forecast, but you can use any live time-series.
 We will show you how you can **create a data stream to be predicted using data obtained from Amphora**.
 We will help you **create and publish your own prediction**.
-Finally we will show you how to **pull the best forecasts from Microprediction and integrate with the rest of your data in Amphora. **
+Finally we will show you how to **pull the best forecasts from Microprediction and integrate with the rest of your data in Amphora**.

 ## Background